 “Bail” refers to the money that you must post with the court in order to be released from jail.
 It is a way of ensuring the court that you will attend your future court appearances.

-And, under certain circumstances, and in connection with certain crimes, the judge will deny you the right to post bail.
+Under certain circumstances, and in connection with certain crimes, the judge will deny you the right to post bail.
 However, most of the time, bail is required.

 Bail varies crime-to-crime, county-to-county